whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Nations Share Three Core Spiritual Practices.md

 All these things are gifts.
 No one makes the trees offer their gifts of shade or firewood.
 I can plant an apple tree and tend it, but I cannot make it bear fruit -- that is its gift.

 At first I wondered -- how is meat a gift?
 Don't humans have to take it, killing animals that would rather live?
 When a nation of people has a reciprocal relationship with other animals, the humans actually benefit them.
-For example, when humans intentionally enrich deer habitat, there are more deer because of humans' presence, even including the hunting.
+For example, when humans intentionally enrich deer habitat, there are more deer because of humans' presence, even including hunting.
 When this reciprocity exists, humans give their gifts to the deer community, and deer give their gifts in return, helping sustain the humans that sustain them.**

 The first core spiritual practice is to notice all the gifts we receive and feel grateful for them.
 Every healthy nation has its own ways of expressing gratitude, but they all have _some_ way.